AggamR/xv6-public/README.md

 ## AGGAMR'S FORK
 This is my fork of XV6 - that includes ports of other systems' software to XV6 (that's the goal at least).

-My code (code that isn't original XV6 code, and isn't from another project e.g. 4.4BSD-Lite2) is licensed under The BSD 2 Clause License (node that files may not contain this license even though it applies to them - as a rule of thumb, it probably applies if no license is specified, as if it has been taken from another project - the license would be in the file):
+My code (code that isn't original XV6 code, and isn't from another project e.g. 4.4BSD-Lite2) is licensed under The BSD 2 Clause License (noTe that files may not contain this license even though it applies to them - as a rule of thumb, it probably applies if no license is specified, as if it has been taken from another project - the license would be in the file):
 ### The BSD 2 Clause License
 ```
 Copyright 2024 Aggam Rahamim